In early 2015 I was feeling ‘the urge’…

 However, with the approaching bicentennial, the sap was rising and I decided that I was going to play Waterloo on the day of the anniversary!
 However, I still needed quite a few troops and a lot of terrain!
 I tentatively tried painting a unit of KGL Hussars from the mound of 2,000-odd unpainted AB Figures’ Napoleonics that had composting in a corner since 2001… Could I still paint them…?

 The answer was YES, but the first thing I noticed was that my eyesight was a lot worse than it was when I last painted them!
-Nevertheless, found that I actually enjoyed it and despite the pile of unpainted lead, a massive order was soon winging its way to Fighting 15s for all the 1815 stuff that had been released in the intervening years (which was A LOT!).
+Nevertheless, found that I actually enjoyed it and despite the pile of unpainted lead, a massive order was soon winging its way to Fighting 15s for all the 1815 stuff that had been released in the intervening years (which was A LOT!) [edited to add that AB Figures are now sold in the UK by Eureka Minaitures UK].
 Another order went to Tiger Terrain for their incredible series of ‘scale-adjusted’ Waterloo buildings.

 At this time, my local town museum in Narberth, Pembrokeshire, were looking for some way of commemorating the bicentennial of Waterloo and highlighting the local men who were known to have fought there (including Sir Thomas Picton), so my offer of doing the anniversary game at the museum was eagerly snapped up by the curator.